Skip to content

 Hygienic food storage environment

-• Take food promptly after cooking.
+• Eat food promptly after cooking.
+Leftovers should be cooled promptly and stored in the refrigerator within 2 hours.
 Perishable foods that has been kept at room temperature for more than 4 hours should be discarded

 • Handle and store raw and cooked food separately.
-Store raw meat, poultry, and seafood below ready-to-eat food or cooked food in the fridge to prevent juices from dripping onto ready-to-eat food or cooked food
+Store raw meat, poultry, and seafood below ready-to-eat food or cooked food in the fridge to prevent juices from dripping onto other food

-• Clean refrigerator regularly.
+• Clean and clear the refrigerator and food cabinet regularly.
 Check the temperature of the refrigerator with a thermometer and ensure the fridge is kept at or below 4°C and freezer at or below -18°C

 * Please visit the website of Centre for Food Safety for more information on food safety.